 The Spectral UltraDrive High Performance Optical Drive Redefines Data Precision

 Keith Johnson’s experience in evaluating and testing optical disc drives for video and audio use has few equals.
 In the 1970s Keith Johnson and Paul Greg joined development work which resulted in optical tracking servo systems used in the original laser disc systems, the forerunner to the compact disc drive.
 Later Keith worked intensively with Philips and Teac/Esoteric to develop the modified premium CD drives used in Spectral SDR components built in the 1980s and 1990s.
-Keith’s extensive experience with optical drives and servos continued as he evaluted CD drive performance in HDCD licensees throughout the audio industry.
+Keith’s extensive experience with optical drives and servos continued as he evaluated CD drive performance in HDCD licensees throughout the audio industry.
 Finally, Keith has spent the better part of a decade evaluating manufacturer prototypes for a custom, high-performance drive exclusively for Spectral.
 Now, after years of development by Keith and our manufacturing partner, the new Spectral UltraDrive is finally here.

 A Fundamentally Superior Compact Disc Drive

 The Spectral UltraDrive is based on an unusual CD ROM computer drive designed for critical avionics and commercial applications.
 This high-rel drive stands out from the countless number of drives we evaluated for its superior performance and build quality and is rated at over twice the cycle life of any other premium drive built today.
 As most remaining optical drives are decontented mass-market models, destined to be phased out in the immediate future, our drive is contracted to be built for avionics and critical military use for many years to come with component parts support extending futher still.
 In all probability this drive will be one of the few fully drives many years from now.
 By starting with the most robust and overbuilt CD ROM drive on the market we can assure our customer reliable and extended service life.
 To minimize the service requirements our drive is a beltless design to eliminate the inevitable need for belt replacement found in most CD drives, including our own earlier SDR components.
-Our drive also features an extended life laser readhead with full glass optics to furtherreduce service needs.
+Our drive also features an extended life laser readhead with full glass optics to further reduce service needs.
 Perhaps the most unusual aspect of the new Spectral UltraDrive is something that it does not have.
 The UltraDrive has been engineered and tested to be clocked by an external oscillator, it has no clock reference of its own.
 Spectral engineers then clock directly from the DAC master clock for the highest possible timing accuracy.
-Slaving the optical drive directly from the DAC clock is acknowledged as the most precise method possible to control data output, but in the real world this ideal approach is never actually implemented in production, the optical drive manufacturers are unwilling to produce drives without clock systems they can test.
+Slaving the optical drive directly from the DAC clock is acknowledged as the most precise method possible to control data output.
+But in the real world this ideal approach is never actually implemented in production, as the optical drive manufacturers are unwilling to produce drives without clock systems they can test.
 Spectral UltraDrive is different.
 We have co-developed the drive electronics to be run exclusively by our own external clock reference.
 The result is the first optical drive designed and optimized for external clocking.

 Modular Approach Addresses Service Concerns